oduameh/Hyper-docs/Multi-tenancy.md

 ### Create a new wallet

-The wallet can be created using a `POST /wallets` endpoint.
-This wallet is going to act as a container for the tenant's assets (DIDs, VCs, Connections, etc.).
-The wallet seed may be provided during the wallet creation or omitted to let the Agent generate one randomly.
+Create a wallet with the `POST /wallets` endpoint.
+The wallet stores the tenant's assets (DIDs, verifiable credentials, connections, and so on).
+Provide a seed during creation or omit it to let the agent generate a random value.

 ```shell
 curl -X 'POST' \